 I’m now on the home stretch and the path leads away from the coast before passing through sand dunes to the Pointe de la Crèche.
 Steep steps lead upwards and I traverse car parks full of camper vans, as I carry on along the cliff.
 Finally, I drop down to sea level and reach the beach at Boulogne, packed with windsurfers and swimmers.
 There’s just time to visit Nausicaä, the largest aquarium in Europe before I celebrate the end of my hike with an excellent dinner at La Matelote.

-Tell Me More About Hiking From Calais To Boulogne
+Tell Me More About Hiking the Opal Coast From Calais To Boulogne

-France has a network of long-distance hiking trails and the track between Calais and Boulogne is a section of the GR120, also known as the GR du Littoral, which runs 285km from the Belgium Border to Mer-les-Bains on the edge of Normandy.
+France has a network of long-distance hiking trails and hiking the Opal coast between Calais and Boulogne is a section of the GR120, also known as the GR du Littoral, which runs 285km from the Belgium Border to Mer-les-Bains on the edge of Normandy.
 It’s well signed and there’s plenty of accommodation along the way.

 Pas-de-Calais Tourisme has information about the region.